Publix: Stores

 Each store provides products and services in its grocery, deli, bakery, produce, floral, meat, and seafood departments.
 Some stores have valet parking, cafés, sushi bars, pharmacy departments, and/or a liquor store.
 The submarine sandwiches sold at Publix delis are often referred to as "Pub subs".

 The customer service counter also provides check cashing, money orders, Western Union services, Rug Doctor rentals, and lottery tickets.
-Some stores also provide DVD rental services.
+Some stores also provided DVD rental services.
 In December 2005, Publix discontinued its photo processing service, replacing it with an online or mail-order service via the Snapfish program.
 The Snapfish agreement has since been terminated, and Publix no longer offers photo services.

 Aprons

-Publix operates 11 cooking schools under the Aprons name.

-The schools offer cooking demonstrations in which customers are encouraged to sample a variety of dishes prepared at in-store kiosks and take a recipe card with them.
-All recipes are developed in-house, using easy-to-prepare or prepackaged ingredients, often available at the Aprons kiosk.
+Aprons served as Publix's in-house recipe brand, often promoting "simple meals" for customers to make at home.
+Each of the more than 4,000 recipes was developed by chefs.

 In 2005, Publix introduced its Aprons make-ahead meals concept.
 Customers could purchase meals that they could assemble in-store or, for an extra charge, an Aprons associate would prepare and assemble the meals.
 These were standalone stores located in Jacksonville and Lithia, Florida.
 In summer 2009, Publix closed both locations citing lack of customer interest.

+The brand expanded to include multiple cooking schools under the Aprons name, many of which offered catering as well.
+The schools offered cooking demonstrations as well as hands on cooking courses covering everything from meal prep to knife skills.
+By mid-2023, all Cooking School locations were permanently closed.
+While schools are no longer available, as of September 2024, Publix Cooking School Online videos were still accessible on YouTube.